Uganda’s pop star-turned-lawmaker now facing treason charges

-KAMPALA, Uganda (AP) — Ugandan military prosecutors on Thursday withdrew weapons charges against the jailed pop star-turned-lawmaker who opposes the longtime president, but he was quickly re-arrested by police as he faced potentially more serious charges of treason in a civilian court.
+KAMPALA, Uganda (AP) — A Ugandan pop star-turned-lawmaker who opposes the longtime president was charged with treason in a civilian court on Thursday, minutes after a military court dropped weapons charges.

-Kyagulanyi Ssentamu, also known as Bobi Wine, had been charged last week with illegal possession of firearms for his alleged role in an incident in which President Yoweri Museveni’s motorcade was pelted with stones.
+The new charge was bound to bring fresh outrage from Ugandans and global musicians after Kyagulanyi Ssentamu, also known as Bobi Wine, alleged he had been severely beaten while in detention.
+The government denies it.

-Ssentamu has emerged as an influential critic of Museveni, especially among youth, after winning a parliament seat last year.
+Ssentamu has emerged as an influential critic of President Yoweri Museveni, especially among youth, after winning a parliament seat last year.

-“The bogus charges have been dropped,” attorney Medard Sseggona told local broadcaster NBS.
-“They claim they prefer charging him with the more serious offense of treason,” which other colleagues face.
+The 36-year-old Ssentamu had been charged last week with illegal possession of firearms for his alleged role in an incident in which Museveni’s motorcade was pelted with stones.

 Most Read Nation & World Stories